TBRPC/GIS-Data-and-Mapping-Resources/README.md

 ## Contributing

 ### Form Based Contributions
-If you don't have a GitHub, but have relevant resources that you would like to contribute, you can use this [Google Form](https://docs.google.com/forms/d/1ZQ7SPrJ8DpoL7pId_CEunPqtjMZYyRdYU8Q-xQLGDJI/prefill).
+If you don't have a GitHub, but have relevant resources that you would like to contribute, you can use this [Google Form](https://docs.google.com/forms/----url doesn't work).
 We will look at incorporating it into the repo pending review.

+### GitHub Contributions
+We are actively looking for contributions from those interested in Tampa Bay regional planning and GIS.
+To find out more, visit the [Contribution](https://github.com/----url doesn't work) page to see our recommended format.

+Thank you to the American Planning Association (APA) Technology Division for the inspiration and template for this repo.
+Please check out their [Planning Resources GitHub Repo](https://github.com/APA-Technology-Division) for more planning, mapping and GIS resources.